The Complete 2025 Guide to Peabody Essex Museum Weddings

 The Peabody Essex Museum's Ropes Garden makes a perfect backdrop for wedding photos.
 The garden offers lush vegetation, vibrant flowers, and an assortment of sculptures and architectural features.

-The Salem Commons, which is close to the museum, is also an excellent place for photos.
+The Salem Commons, close to the museum, is also an excellent place for photos.
 Many different backdrops are available in the commons.
 The golden hour after sunset is the best time to take pictures because it offers lovely, warm light that produces gorgeous images.

-Hotel Options NearBy
+Hotel Options Nearby

 History of The Peabody Essex